pactus-project/pactus.org/website/_posts/2023-04-21-story-testnet-0.md

 which is a reasonable number for TPS.
 Based on real-time statistics available at [realtps](https://realtps.net/), we can see that Pactus is among the top 10 blockchains in terms of TPS.

-At this point, the development team decided to end this version of the testnet and move on to the next one, Testnet-1 or pre-launch Testnet.
-We are planning to run the TestNet-1 to prepare for the MainNet launch.
+At this point, the development team decided to **end the Testnet-0** and move on to the next one, Testnet-1 or pre-launch Testnet.
+We are planning to run the Testnet-1 to prepare for the MainNet launch.
 During this phase, we will set all blockchain parameters to match with the MainNet.
-We will provide updates on our progress and share the details of the new testnet soon.
+We will provide updates on our progress and share the details of the new Testnet soon.

-As promised, **participants in TestNet-0 will be given priority as validators for the MainNet**, and will receive bounty tokens from the bootstrap accounts to set up their validator.
+As promised, **participants in Testnet-0 will be given priority as validators for the MainNet**, and will receive bounty tokens from the bootstrap accounts to set up their validator.
-We are grateful to all those who participated in TestNet-0, and we encourage them to join our next testnet to help us improve Pactus.
+We are grateful to all those who participated in Testnet-0, and we encourage them to join our next Testnet to help us improve Pactus.
 As a community-based project, we rely on the support of our community members, and we value any help we receive.